favonia/cloudflare-ddns/docs/designs/lint-suppressions.markdown

 ## Accepted Recurring Categories

-The current tree shows a few recurring categories that are consistent with this policy.
+The current tree shows a few recurring categories consistent with this policy.

 ### `exhaustruct`